suman374/content-ops-starter/content/pages/index.md

       text: Publish your books for free
       color: text-dark
       type: TitleBlock
-    subtitle: To gain popularity and sells
+    subtitle: To gain popularity and sales
     text: >+
       *   Publish Your Books for Free – Share your stories, knowledge, or research with the world.